 On your computer use adb to install the app.
 Ensure you use the fully qualified path to the app if you are not running adb from the directory where the app is stored.

 Congratulations!
-The mobile app is now installed on your Android device.
+The app is now installed on your Android device.

 How Do I Learn More?

-To zoom out on this topic, visit Appdome for Enterprise Mobility on our website.
+To zoom out on this topic, visit Appdome All-in-One Mobile App Security on our website.

 If you have any questions, please send them our way at email@example.com or via the chat window on the Appdome platform.